Volume backups

 Caution

 Scheduled backups do not have automatic performance and consistency checks.
-We recommend restoring periodically from backups for checking that the restore works correctly.
+We recommend restoring periodically from backups to check that the restore works correctly.

 Hint

-During the process of restoring a new disk with the same size as the original is created.
+During the process of restoring a new volume with the same size as the original volume is created.

 Hint